Already have labs? Get a free clinical review Upload now

 Circadian rhythm is the body’s 24-hour internal clock that affects sleep and hormone release.
 Testosterone normally peaks in the early morning and falls through the day.
 Deep sleep is when much of the daily testosterone surge happens.

 Chronic stress often disrupts sleep quantity and quality.
-Studies in healthy men show that restricting sleep to 4–5 hours per night for just one week can lower daytime testosterone by 10–15 percent, even in young men in their 20s.[3]
+Spiegel, Leproult, and Van Cauter reported in a 1999 Lancet study that restricting sleep to 4 to 5 hours per night for just one week could lower daytime testosterone by about 10 to 15 percent, even in young men in their 20s.[3]
 When poor sleep is added to psychological stress, weight gain, and inactivity, the combined effect on testosterone is larger, helping explain why “burned out” men often test low or borderline low.

 Conditions linked to it